 Clinical Research Fellows

-The University seeks to appoint 3 Clinical Research Fellows, fixed term for a period of 12 months, they will be 1 or 2 positions.
+The University seeks to appoint a number Clinical Research Fellows, fixed term for a period of 12 months, they will be 1 or 2 positions.

 Exciting opportunities are available for the successful applicants to undertake a piece of original research.
 Projects available are:

 - Negative pressure wound therapy for surgical wounds healing by secondary intention; assessing effectiveness and mechanism of action

 - Comparison of through and above knee amputation for critical limb ischaemia

 - Dialysis arteriovenous fistula surveillance – is it clinically and cost effective

 - Superior rectal artery embolization for haemorrhoids – assessment of safety and efficacy